MarkOfUs/wildfires/README.md

 # Wildfire Damage Modeling

-This repository contains our DATASCI 112 final project on neighborhood-scale wildfire damage modeling.

 ## Project overview

 We study whether pre-fire terrain, vegetation, and fuel context can help predict where structural damage is more likely after a wildfire.
 We aggregate structure-level damage inspection records to **H3 hexagons**, engineer terrain and LANDFIRE-based features, build visualizations, and compare classification models for hex-level damage prediction.